haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 This pragma specifies that the specified entity, which must be a variable declared in a library-level package, is to be marked as "Thread Local Storage" (``TLS``).
-On systems supporting this (which include Windows, Solaris, GNU/Linux and VxWorks 6), this causes each thread (and hence each Ada task) to see a distinct copy of the variable.
+On systems supporting this (which include Windows, Solaris, GNU/Linux, and VxWorks 6), this causes each thread (and hence each Ada task) to see a distinct copy of the variable.

-The variable may not have default initialization, and if there is an explicit initialization, it must be either ``null`` for an access variable, or a static expression for a scalar variable.
+The variable must not have default initialization, and if there is an explicit initialization, it must be either ``null`` for an access variable, a static expression for a scalar variable, or a fully static aggregate for a composite type, that is to say, an aggregate all of whose components are static, and which does not include packed or discriminated components.

-This provides a low level mechanism similar to that provided by the ``Ada.Task_Attributes`` package, but much more efficient and is also useful in writing interface code that will interact with foreign threads.
+This provides a low-level mechanism similar to that provided by the ``Ada.Task_Attributes`` package, but much more efficient and is also useful in writing interface code that will interact with foreign threads.